-Large enterprises need the ability to accurately track, manage and report on all software and IT assets – including fixed and mobile telecom assets.
-A recent Cass study revealed that 40% of IT managers believe telecom asset management is an area that needs improvement.
+Large enterprises need the ability to accurately track, manage, and report on all software and IT assets – including fixed and mobile telecom assets.

 Telecom asset management involves tracking non-physical assets such as service agreements – lines of service – in addition to hard, physical assets.
 If an asset, such as a POTS line or mobile device plan, is no longer deployed, but the carrier still records the item as active, your company is being invoiced and continuing to pay the associated fees for something you aren’t using.

 At Cass, we help your organization to maintain an accurate telecom inventory, to better manage your infrastructure and control costs.

 Most enterprises don’t have the tools or time to maintain a well-documented telecom inventory.
 Cass provides this service as part of its lifecycle management offering.
 When Cass implements a new telecom expense management client, we take accountability to verify and/or build a working telecom asset inventory.